Benefits

 If you are used to receiving Universal Credit before you begin your studies, read on to find out how you student status will impact your entitlement.
 You should not expect this to continue unchanged.

 Your student status will impact whether you can apply for Universal Credits during your studies, and we explain this below.
-If you are eligible to apply for Universal Credits while a student, your student funding is then considered during the assessment, so being eligible to apply won’t always mean that you are eligible to receive a Universal Credits Award.
+If you are eligible to apply for Universal Credits while a student, your student funding is then considered during the assessment, so being eligible to apply will not always mean that you are eligible to receive a Universal Credits Award.

 Part students remain eligible to apply for Universal Credits without their student status impacting this.